VCCE/VCC/acia/ReadMe.txt

 Colors default to white on black.
 Only colors 0-7 are supported.

+To launch a shell simply do: shell i=/t2 and the console will come up.
+Typing "ex" in the console window causes the console to close.

 The console handles scrolling fairly well.
-The windows system automatically moves the screen within the screen buffer to keep the cursor visible.
+The windows system automatically moves the console window within the screen buffer to keep the cursor visible.
 This causes text to appear to scroll as long as the cursor is within the boundaries of the buffer.
-The vertical scroll bar allows the user to scroll back into the buffer to see what was printed previously.

-By default the windows scroll buffer is large but eventually it becomes full.
+By default the windows screen buffer is large but eventually it becomes full.
 To handle this acia.dll deletes lines from the top of the buffer when the cursor tries to move to a line below the bottom.
 This affects full screen editors.
 They use cursor move sequences